Skip to main content

 May 10, 2016

 Rep. Jackie Speier (D-Hillsborough) added an amendment to the fiscal year 2017 military appropriation bill that includes the text of Rep. Chu's most recent effort.
 It would require the Department of Defense to create a national database of hazing incidents and submit an annual report on what it is doing to stop hazing through training and response.
+Chu contends that the military tolerates hazing despite officially prohibiting it.
+"The Department of Defense doesn't want to recognize that hazing is a problem in the military.

 April 28, 2016